Yeeet0104/SEM/README.md

 ### Instruction for Online IDE
-1. Install this NuGet Packages for docker
+1. Install this NuGet Packages for docker in Package Manager Console
    > - Install-Package Docker.DotNet

 2. Install the [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)

-3. Go on the taskbar(maybe its in hidden icon section), find whale icon right click and make sure to switch it to linux container.
-If you are already seeing switch to linux container, then its fine.
+3. Go on docker desktop > settinges (gear icon on top right of the app) > Builder.
+Make it it shows desktop linux.
-4.  run  - docker pull python:3.9-slim
+4.  run code in Package Manager Console - docker pull python:3.9-slim